medinatj/medinatj/README.md

 **Senior Site Reliability Engineer | Platform Engineer | AEM Specialist**

-Results-driven and process-oriented Senior Site Reliability Engineer with deep expertise in automation, release management, and Adobe Experience Manager (AEM).
-Known for leading cross-functional initiatives that streamline deployment processes, enhance system reliability, and ensure alignment with enterprise standards.
-Proven ability to balance hands-on technical execution with strategic collaboration across platform, release engineering, and application teams.
+Results-driven and process-oriented Senior Site Reliability Engineer (SRE) with deep expertise in automation, observability, and Adobe Experience Manager (AEM).
+I focus on building reliable, scalable, and maintainable systems that enhance platform stability and performance across environments.

+Recognized for driving cross-functional collaboration and implementing data-informed solutions, I help organizations strengthen resilience, improve mean time to recovery, and reduce operational risks.
+My work bridges engineering, operations, and leadership—transforming complex challenges into sustainable, automated solutions that support business continuity and innovation.

+With hands-on experience in infrastructure automation, performance tuning, monitoring, and incident response, I’m passionate about continuous improvement, reducing toil, and empowering teams through a strong SRE and DevOps culture of reliability, efficiency, and shared ownership.

 ---